Software-specific documentation

 TeXLive/LaTeX

-The conda provided package is for CLI or script usage, the R integration has not been tested and should probably be done using the guide described on the TinyTex home page found above.
+The Conda provided package is for CLI or script usage, the R integration has not been tested and should probably be done using the guide described on the TinyTeX home page.

 [fe-open-01]$ conda create <name of project> -c genomedk tinytex